allan-walpy/my-dev-guide/code_conventions.md

 ### Do not expose stateful objects through static members

-> A stateful object is an object that contains many properes
+> A stateful object is an object that contains many properties
 > and lots of behavior behind it.

 If you expose such an object through a static property or method